shiyamsunthar/sample-voting-app-deployment/README.md

 # sample-voting-app-deployment
-This for sample answer for the kke devops task deploy a voting app on k8s
+This for sample answer for the kke devops task- deploy a voting app on k8s